 Experienced Agent Prospecting Block (7:30 AM – 9:30 AM)

 7:30 – 7:50 AM: Call your hottest pipeline leads — buyers who’ve been actively searching, sellers you’ve been nurturing, and anyone with a pending appointment you need to confirm.
-This keeps your active deals moving.

 8:50 – 9:20 AM: Call expired listings and FSBO leads.
 Even experienced agents should never stop prospecting for new seller leads.
 The moment you stop filling the top of your funnel is the moment your business begins to contract.